ehmicky/terminal-theme/README.md

 }
 ```

-Users can override themes using a `terminal-theme.yml` in the current or any
+Users can override it using a `terminal-theme.yml` in the current or any parent
-parent directory:
+directory:

 ```yml
 error: yellow bold